-and prioritizing certain payments over others.125 However, they ultimately dismiss each of these as unrealistic, harmful, and/or even more unconstitutional than simply disregarding the debt ceiling.126
+Along the way, Buchanan and Dorf also consider various other proposals to circumvent the spending limits ostensibly implied by the public debt ceiling, including selling public assets like national parks, issuing an "exploding option" to purchase government property to the Federal Reserve, and prioritizing certain payments over others.
+163 They ultimately dismiss, however, each of these as unrealistic, harmful, and/or even more unconstitutional than simply disregarding the debt ceiling.
+164